 From there a short climb affords the first views of the sea and Holy Island which can be beautiful on a clear day.

-The route then heads north east through the woods into the small hamlet of Fenwick.
+The route then heads through the woods into the small hamlet of Fenwick.
 I had originally planned to camp near Fenwick, but luckily I was able to upgrade at the last minute to their B&B, as the nights were still much colder than anticipated.
 The B&B felt like a little bit of heaven after the previous couple of days walking through the snow.

 5/ Fenwick to Holy Island